 Origin and history

-Caraway, also known as meadow cumin, is a very ancient aromatic plant, cultivated for over 5,000 years.
-Native to Europe and Western Asia, it was already used by the Egyptians and Greeks for its digestive properties and spicy aroma.
-In the Middle Ages, it was found in monastery gardens, where it was used to prepare remedies for digestive problems.
-Its seeds, with a slightly aniseed flavor, were also used to flavor bread, cheeses, and liqueurs.
+Caraway, also known as "meadow cumin," is a very ancient aromatic plant that has been cultivated for over 5,000 years.
+Native to Europe and Western Asia, it was already used by the Egyptians and Greeks for its digestive properties and spicy fragrance.
+In the Middle Ages, it was found in monastic gardens, where it was used to prepare remedies for digestive disorders.
+Its seeds, with a slightly aniseed flavor, were also used to flavor bread, cheese, and liqueurs.
 Today, caraway remains a valuable plant for both cooking and herbal medicine, thanks to its benefits for digestion and intestinal comfort.